Chaotic Dischord: History

 The band recorded a one-off EP, Back On The Piss Again, under the name Sex Aids, with Ampex on vocals.

 When Beki Bondage left Vice Squad and moved to London, Ampex also departed, and despite his desire to stay with Chaotic Dischord, was sacked from the band.
 Bondage and Oxobox retaliated by releasing an album along with Mik Heslin (guitar) and Steve Roberts (drums) credited to the slightly differently spelled Chaotic Discord titled Fuck Off You Cunt!… What a Load of Bollocks!!!.
-The album was recorded over three nights with the musicians improvised the backing tracks on the first night, Beki added vocals the second night without having heard the music previously, and the mixing was done by engineer Paul Gadd with the rest of CD collapsed on the settee on the third night.
-When the band arrived, he asked,"How do you want this to sound?"
-The response was, "A pile of shit."
-The album was released on Syndicate records and sold well; the band made nothing on it.
+The album was recorded over three nights with the musicians improvising the backing tracks on the first night, while Beki added vocals the second night without having heard the music previously.
+The mixing was done by engineer Paul Gadd with the rest of CD finished on the third night.
+The album was released on Syndicate records and sold well, although the band made nothing from it.

 The band released the Live In New York album in 1984 despite never actually having played a gig.
 The crowd noise on the album is from The Beatles show at Shea Stadium.
 When the Riot City label closed down, the band moved to Not Very Nice, continuing to release records, including three more albums.
-They eventually got bored with what was essentially the same joke, and split up in 1988 when Bambi's tool hire business took off.
+They eventually split up in 1988 when Ransid's tool hire business took off.

-The Comeback
+Reunion

-After years of badgering by the festival organisers, Chaotic Dischord reformed to play Rebellion Festival 2020.
+After continued offers from punk festivals around the globe, Chaotic Dischord reformed to play Rebellion Festival 2020.
 When that obviously couldn't happen they were confirmed to play in 2021, to the same result.
-Fortunately Rebellion still wanted them and they're all set to play the 2022 festival.
-Unless anything terrible happens in between.
+Fortunately Rebellion still wanted them and they played both the 2022 and the 2023 festivals.

-Rather enjoying all the attention, though, they played their first ever gig to a packed house at Exchange in Bristol in February 2022.
-They were terrible, of course.
+The band played its first ever gig at Exchange in Bristol in February 2022, and have since gone on to play shows all over the planet, taking in shows in Vancouver, Madrid, Berlin, Australia and Ramsgate.
+They also occasionally play secret gigs under their aforementioned nom de plume Sex Aids.

+They continue to tour, and in August 2023, launched their first physical release in 35 years when they brought out their Songs To Fuck Your Mental Health To limited edition maxi-single on pukey coloured 10-inch vinyl in on their own Irresponsible Punk Songs label.
+This collected songs from their two previously download only releases.